Frequently asked questions

 What is OXERVATE®?

-OXERVATE is the only prescription eye drop FDA-approved to treat people with neurotrophic keratitis (NK).
-OXERVATE is approved for use in children 2 years of age and older.
+OXERVATE is a prescription eye drop solution used to treat a condition called neurotrophic keratitis.
+OXERVATE is safe and effective in children two years of age and older.

 What are the possible side effects of OXERVATE?